 If you’ve got all that locked down, then this post isn’t for you.
 But…if you think you could use some help, then please read on.

-Use this handy resource to ensure your next marketing hire is the right one!
+Use this handy resource to ensure your marketing programs stay on track!

 Have you been burned by a “marketing consultant?”
 Maybe by a cold-calling, “We guarantee you first page results” “consultant” or maybe by a consultant with great intentions but no real system for getting the work done and delivering positive results over time?